-Cell phones may be provided to specific employees on an as-needed basis as determined and authorized by the department manager.
+Cellular telephones may be provided to specific employees on an as-needed basis as determined and authorized by the department director.
 In determining need, the type of work the employee performs; the need to maintain contact with the employee during working hours (while away from the office); emergency response requirements; and/or safety issues should be considered.
 Employees issued cell phones are expected to be available by phone during assigned working time.
-All employees issued a cell phone are authorized to use this equipment while operating a vehicle only if a headset or other hands-free equipment is used.
-If a headset or other hands free equipment is not available, when possible, LWD employees shall pull safely over to the side of the road in order to use the cell phone.
-At no time will an LWD employee use a cell phone without the use of a headset or other hands free equipment while operating a vehicle.
-Each user will be held accountable for his/her own actions when using a cell phone.
+All employees issued a cellular telephone are authorized to use this equipment while operating a vehicle only if a headset or other hands-free equipment is used.
+If a headset or other hands free equipment is not available, when possible, LWD employees shall pull safely over to the side of the road in order to use the cellular telephone.
+At no time will an

+LWD employee use a cellular telephone without the use of a headset or other hands free equipment while operating a vehicle.
+Each user will be held accountable for his/her own actions when using a cellular telephone.
 LWD issued cell phones are for business purposes only.
 Personal use of LWD issued cell phones should be limited to break periods only, except for emergencies.